How to make your first marketing hire at a startup

 “At the 6 to 10 year experience level”, she continues, “these candidates’ salaries tend to be more in line with a young company’s budget.
 Moreover, at this stage of their career, they tend to be both strategic and tactical.
 This means they can level up and think strategically about the business and the marketing function, but they are also happy to get their hands dirty and execute — actually dive into the Facebook platform and create ads, plan and host an event, or pitch a journalist.”

-Where can I find great marketers to hire?
+Where can I find great marketers to hire for my startup?

 General Job Boards: